toeverything/AFFiNE/docs/contributing/behind-the-code.md

 You can combine different providers to build different data storage and loading strategy.

-For example, if there is only have `affine-cloud`, the data will be only loaded from the Cloud and not saved in the local storage, which might be useful for the enterprise user.
+For example, if there is only `affine-cloud`, the data will be only loaded from the Cloud and not saved in the local storage, which might be useful for the enterprise user.